JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 	<span style="color:red"> Genetic drift = 1/population size. </span>
 </p>

-[^7]: More precisely, the inverse [effective population size](https://en.wikipedia.org/wiki/Effective_population_size), which accounts for, e.g., the size of past populations, and is typically much smaller than actual population size.
-Humans, for example, have only an effective population size of about 13,000 individuals.
+[^7]: More precisely, the inverse [effective population size](https://en.wikipedia.org/wiki/Effective_population_size), which accounts for, e.g., the size of past populations.
+It is typically much smaller than actual population size; humans have a effective population size of only about 13,000 individuals.
+This means that genetic drift plays are relatively large role in us compared to, for example, _E. coli_, which has an effective population size of about 13 _million_ individuals.

 The expected fitness advantage can be decomposed into three terms:
 <p align="center">